TrostAft/TrostAft.github.io/Research/index.md

 # Research

+*Note:* I've been told that the math doesn't render nicely on mobile.
+This is a general failing of MathJaX not being responsive; which isn't ideal but currently there isn't an amazingly easy way to avoid it.

 ## Diffusive Stability of the Swift-Hohenberg equation near the Zigzag Boundary.

 During a Math REU @ Ohio University with [Qiliang